 3 As I understand, it is an abbreviation of

-(orchestra) in play here, which apparently in turn borrows 5 Desire paths refer to the from the French "sabotage" and a factor in why it is only written with katakana.
+(orchestra) in play here, which apparently in turn borrows from the French "sabotage" and a factor in why it is only path created by repeated use. written with katakana.

 4 Muñoz, p.
 100.